-Research your destination, purchase a guide book, or even ask friends/family who may have visited before for ideas/tips on what to do and where to go.
-The internet is a vast resource, and sites such as TripAdvisor can give a wealth of knowledge.
+Research your destination, purchase a guide book, or even ask friends or family who may have visited before for ideas or tips on what to do and where to go.
+The internet is a vast resource, and sites such as TripAdvisor can provide a wealth of knowledge.
 If you’re traveling somewhere where the language is different, learn a few simple but relevant phrases, have Google Translate handy, or invest in a language translator such as Pocketalk.
 Pocketalk makes it easy to communicate in a language that is unfamiliar and makes traveling easy and uncomplicated.

 Your first international trip doesn’t have to be overwhelming, and with these few simple tips, you can have an amazing time.